appsemble/appsemble/docs/03-guide/resources.md

 ## Defining resources

-Resources can be defined within an [app definition](/docs/reference/app#app-definition) within the `resources` property.
-Each object within `resources` is considered to be a Resource, named after the name it is given within `resources`.
+Resources can be defined in the [app definition](/docs/reference/app#app-definition) within the `resources` property.
+Each object within `resources` is considered to be a Resource, named after the name it was given within `resources`.

 The shape of a resource is defined using [JSON Schema](https://json-schema.org/).
 This makes it possible for submitted data to be validated on types and required properties automatically.